 - Season the salmon with ⅛ teaspoon of salt, ground pepper, lemon juice, and lemon zest

 - Boil spinach in a small pot.
-Once the spinach is done,
+Squeeze water out of spinach and chop them roughly.

-- Dusk your work surface with flour, unwrap the puff pastry dough and roll it out slightly with a rolling pin.
-Then transfer the dough on a parchment-lined baking sheet.
+- Dust your work surface with flour, unwrap the puff pastry dough, and roll it out slightly with a rolling pin.
+Then transfer the dough to a parchment-lined baking sheet.

 - Place the spinach on half of the dough, top with salmon, dill, and stir-fried mushrooms.

 - Bring up the other half of the pastry dough and fold over the salmon filling.
+Trim the edges and press with your finger to seal.
 Brush the egg wash over the surface.

 - Bake at 360F for 20 minutes.
 Then transfer the dish to the lowest rack in the oven and bake for another 10 minutes.
-For a golden brown surface, we bake for another 2 minutes at 480F.
+To get a golden brown crust, we bake for another 2 minutes at 480F.

 - Remove the salmon from the oven.
 Serve.